AvatarMAV: Fast 3D Head Avatar Reconstruction Using Motion-Aware Neural Voxels: Ablation Study

 \textbf{MLP Deformation.} In this baseline, we directly use a MLP to implicitly model the expression motion.
 Specifically, for a query point, we feed the coordinate concatenated with the expression coefficients in to a MLP with positional encoding to obtain the offset.
 In our expriments, we use a 4-layer percepron with 128 neurons for each hidden layer.
 For the canonical appearance, we still use a neural voxel grid with a 2-layer percepron.

-In this section, we evaluate our full method ManVatar, NeRFace~\cite{gafni2021dynamic} and the two variant baselines above.
-Quantitative results of these four methods are shown in Fig.~\ref{fig:quantitative_ablation}.
-Qualitative results of ManVatar and two baselines are shown in Fig.~\ref{fig:qualitative_ablation}.
-As baseline without decoupling and NeRFace do not decouple the expression motion from the static appearance, their training efficiency is restricted.
-Note that due to the voxel-based representation, the training speed of this baseline is still significantly faster than NeRFace.
-MLP-deformation baseline benefits from decoupling and converges faster than the previous two methods.
-However, it can be observed from the images corresponding to 1min or 2min in the qualitative results that only voxel-based canonical appearance converges to the average state rapidly, while MLP-based motion converges slowly.
-Our ManVatar combines the advantages of both decoupling and voxel-based representation to achieve the best training efficiency.
+In this section, we evaluate our full method AvatarMAV and the two variant baselines above.
+Qualitative and quantitative results are shown in Fig.~\ref{fig:qualitative_ablation} and Table.~\ref{tab:quantitative_ablation_latentvoxel}.
+As the without decoupling baseline does not decouple the expression motion from the canonical appearance, the rendered images tend to be blurred. the MLP deformation baseline benefits from decoupling and converges faster.
+However, it can be observed from the images at 1min or 2min in Fig.~\ref{fig:qualitative_ablation} that only voxel-based canonical appearance converges to the average state rapidly, while MLP-based motion converges slowly.
+Our AvatarMAV combines the advantages of both decoupling and voxel-based representation to achieve the best training efficiency.
+We also mark the corresponding quantitative evaluation results (PSNR) of the two frames, which also verified the above conclusions.